 Whoever you are and however much time you have, we need you!
 Our volunteers deliver meals, visit or phone elderly people, assist with games, shows and outings, sort donations for the second hand shops, assist with admin and fundraising tasks, etc. Enjoy friendly camaraderie and the satisfaction of knowing you're making a difference in the lives of old people.
 For more information, please call our volunteer co-ordinator at 031 332-3721.

-Find unexpected treasures at our second hand shops - Granny's Attic, situated at 80 Samora Machel (Aliwal) Street and Squirrels, 191 Musgrave Road, Berea.
+Find unexpected treasures at our second hand shop - Granny's Attic, situated at 80 Samora Machel (Aliwal) Street.
 Browse for bargains in old furniture, china and cutlery, jewellery, books, ornaments and bric a brac – as well as second hand clothing, shoes, kitchen appliances, etc. Click here for more.

 TAFTA currently has three independent commercial tenants in our Kings Hall building on Samora Machel Street.
 We are open to approaches from local entrepreneurs and small businesses, with a view to opening more outlets or partnering with existing retailers.
 If you are interesting in chatting to us, please call Bernard Courtois on 031 332 3721.

 Pensioners today who have only a state Old Age Grant of R1500 per month clearly don't have sufficient funds to rent accommodation anywhere in Durban – let alone provide for their care and basic needs.
 Even those who have worked hard all their lives and saved for their retirement often find themselves short of money, as interest on savings fails to keep pace with the rising cost of living, and especially, health care.